M-Fly-Aero-Design/fs-starter-project/README.md

 ALSO PLEASE MESSAGE ME IF YOU RUN INTO ANY ISSUES OR HAVE SUGGESTIONS xx

+## Setting up your Linux environment

+Windows users should use WSL, and Mac users should use VMWare.
+ROS works best on Linux, and also lets us standardize commands for future documentation.
+Make sure you use Ubuntu 22, not 24!!
+Since all the leads this year use Windows, you can ask any of us for setup help with that.
+Mac users can use [this doc](https://docs.google.com/document/d/1p4TkVjJj5vInpP_gu4oKguMVJU0sb3ghNCm1I3TPWz0/edit?usp=drive_link) (thank you Brandon)

 ## Installing ROS

 Go to this link to and follow the instructions to install ROS Humble: https://docs.ros.org/en/humble/Installation.html

-Make sure you have Ubuntu 22 NOT 24!!

-_Note: Please use Linux.
-Windows doesn't support using dependencies in ROS.
-Also, I can help you if you run into any issues, since I use WSL (which EECS classes also recommend if you have a Windows computer)._

-_Note #2: Make sure every ROS documentation tutorial you follow is for ROS HUMBLE.
+_Note: Make sure every ROS documentation tutorial you follow is for ROS HUMBLE.
 The newest version, Jazzy, is incompatible with our flight computer, the Jetson Nano._

 Next, configure your environment: https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.html